FAA chief has no timetable for Boeing 737 MAX approval

 Global airlines that had rushed to buy the fuel-efficient, longer-range aircraft have since canceled flights and scrambled to cover routes that were previously flown by the MAX.

-Elwell rejected any idea that he was trying to build consensus with international regulators over the path to re-approving the MAX at the meeting.
+Elwell rejected any idea that he was trying to win consensus with international regulators over the path to re-approving the MAX at the meeting.
 “We have to be the first to lift the order.
 We are the state of design,” he said.

 He said he would explain the FAA’s thinking to international regulators but added: “I’m not going to try to persuade anybody.”

+“We have peace with other regulators.
+We’re talking to them constantly.
+You want to make this like, ‘We at war with the other countries over this.’
+We’re not,” Elwell said.

-Foreign regulators have already signaled disagreements over measures to end the grounding, with Canadian Transport Minister Marc Garneau calling in April for pilots to receive simulator training for the MAX, rather than just computer courses.
+Foreign regulators have signaled disagreements over measures to end the grounding, with Canadian Transport Minister Marc Garneau calling in April for pilots to receive simulator training for the MAX, rather than just computer courses.

 Canada and Europe said on Wednesday they would bring back the grounded aircraft on their own terms if their specific concerns are not addressed.